-According to paragraphs 2520.18 and 2520.19 of the SOP:
+According to paragraphs 2520.18 and 2520.19 of the S

-An adverse scenario is developed by stress testing the assumptions used in forecasting the business plan, including the determination of insurance contract liabilities, with regard to risk factors that may trigger potential threats to the insurer's financial condition.
-The number and types of adverse scenarios may vary among insurers and over time for a particular insurer.
+An adverse scenario is developed by stress testing the assumptions used in forecasting the business plan, including the determination of murance contract liabilities, with regard to risk factors that may trigger potential threats in the insurer's financial condition.
+The number and types of adverse scenarios may viry among usurers and over time for a particular insurer.

 The actuary would consider material, plausible risks or events to the insurer.
-Reverse stress testing can help assess whether certain risk factors need to be tested, on the grounds that certain risk factors could never deteriorate to the point where they would be a threat to the insurer's financial condition.
+Reverse stress testing can help assess whathe ocertain risk factors need to be tested, on the grounds that certain risk factors could never use piorate to the point where they would be a threat to the insurer's financial condition.
 The actuary can thereby determine whether a material, plausible risk or event exists for the insurer over the forecast period.

 An insurer would consider the impact of a range or series of adverse scenarios of varying nature or severity and its ability to meet the specified thresholds indicated for going concern and solvency scenarios.
 The actuary would consider threats under adverse scenarios that include, but are not limited to, the common risk categories for life and P&C insurers as listed in Appendices A and B in order to develop adverse scenarios to be modelled.
-From the adverse scenarios, the AA would select those showing the greatest sensitivity and examine them in further detail, considering associated ripple effects.
+The AA would select adverse scenarios from those modelled showing the greatest sensitivity to be examined in further detail, considering associated ripple effects.
 Any modelled scenario that causes the insurer to fall below, or come close to, the defined threshold during the forecast period would be subject to further examination and reporting.
 The AA would consider the ORSA, the insurer's stress testing program, any scenario prescribed by the regulator, and whether the circumstances of the insurer result in the need to examine other risk categories.

 Adverse scenarios build on the assumptions and actual experience already reflected in the base scenario.
 This is particularly true if the first part of the projection of the base scenario already reflects some adverse conditions that have been experienced.
-Both base and adverse scenarios would remain consistent and therefore if the base scenario does not reflect adverse experience already seen (because this is projected to improve in the future), neither would the adverse scenarios.
+If the base scenario does not reflect adverse experience already seen (because this is projected to improve in the future), the adverse scenarios would not be more favourable than the actual experience to date.